-That’s why you should always keep an eye on the clock and make sure you not only start, but also finish on time.
+That’s why you should always keep an eye on the clock and make sure you not only start but also finish on time.
 Otherwise, even the most devoted participants might lose interest or (even worse) trust in you as a professional, which is extremely difficult to rebuild.
 If you’re the type of “oh I’m so sorry for being late” person, make sure you set up multiple reminders that will help you hit the time.

 #2 Practice, rehearse & repeat

 Using liveWebinar software requires public speaking skills, a lot of cold blood, but most importantly – tones of practice.
-Even if you’ve ran several webinars and you think you could conduct a training with your eyes closed, don’t overestimate your skills.
+Even if you’ve run several webinars and you think you could conduct training with your eyes closed, don’t overestimate your skills.
 Regardless of your experience, there can be things that will slip out of control.

-Before starting, create a check list and test literally everything – from your equipment to each presented item.
+Before starting, create a checklist and test literally everything – from your equipment to each presented item.
 If you’re a webinar newbie, you might even want to rehearse the whole webinar scenario, preferably in front of a real audience.